 Impressed by one of Fuller's Dymaxion house models exhibited in an engineering bookshop in New York, Pearson had been advised by an associate William Stout, the designer of the Ford Trimotor airliner and a man who was later to produce his own short-lived dream car, the 'Scarab', that Fuller's ideas about cars too were far ahead of their time.
 What Stout told Pearson that Fuller could do can be inferred from a report that Fuller published in Shelter of an address given by Stout in 1932 to the Society of Automotive Engineers of America entitled 'What Aviation can do for Motor Cars'.
-According to Stout, the sort of cars America ought to build to recreate prosperity needed to have more interior space within the same track and wheelbase; should be more luxurious, comfortable and silent; should have between 50 and 100 brake horse power; should have 'effortless' steering and automatic transmission; should accelerate from 0-60 in 3 seconds (a performance still impossible in any conventional passenger car); should be air conditioned and achieve a fuel consumption of 30 miles per gallon, and should sell for around \$2,000 'on a small production run'.
+According to Stout, the sort of cars America ought to build to recreate prosperity needed to have more interior space within the same track and wheelbase; should be more luxurious, comfortable and silent; should have between 50 and 100 brake horse power; should have 'effortless' steering and automatic

-Later Isamu Noguchi model (above) and general arrangement drawings from 1932 Shelter magazine (right), show wingless twin-petrol engined '4-D transport' driven through front wheels.
-Triangulated space-frame chassis and disappearance of rear control surfaces are noteworthy.
-Important additional design (left) from Shelter shows retractable aerodynamic 'steering fin' for high speed running.
+Later Isamu Noguchi model (above) and general arrangement drawings from 1932 Shelter magazine (right), show wingless twin petrol engined '4-D transport' driven through front wheels.
+Triangulated space frame chassis and disappearance of rear control surfaces are noteworthy.
+Important additional design (tell) from Shelter shows retractable aerodynamic 'steering fin' lor high speed running.